Constraining CMB physical processes using Planck 2018 data: Modifications in the calculation of CMB angular power spectra

 \section{Modifications in the calculation of CMB angular power spectra}

-In this Section, we present the modifications introduced in the equations for the CMB power spectra calculation to weight the contribution of the different physical effects suffered by the CMB photons.
+In this section, we present the modifications introduced in the equations for the calculation of the CMB power spectrum in order to weigh the contribution of the different physical effects suffered by the CMB photons.

-In this article, only the scalar mode of metric perturbations is studied and, for that reason, the different equations are written in terms of the conformal Newtonian gauge.
-In this situation, the perturbations are characterized by two scalar potentials $\psi$, the Newtonian potential, and $\phi$, the spatial perturbation to the metric, which appear in the line element as:
+In this article, only the scalar mode of the perturbations of the metric is studied and, therefore, the different equations are written in terms of the conformal Newtonian gauge.
+In this situation, the perturbations are characterised by two scalar potentials $\psi$, the Newtonian potential, and $\phi$, the spatial perturbation to the metric, which appear in the line element as:

 where $\eta$ is the conformal time \cite{Ma_Bertschinger_1995, Dodelson}.